PickUpThePhone/pizero2/README.md

 Open up any folder in your local machine.
 You will then need to clone the repository.
 This creates a local copy on your machine.
 To do so, either use the github for desktop GUI, or simply right-click in folder -> 'Open Git Bash here' -> `git clone https://github.com/PickUpThePhone/pizero2`

 In vscode, you should activate the virtual environment before installing any new packages.
 To do this, first open a terminal using Ctrl+Shift+`` ` `` .
-Then use `cd` to navigate to the environment scrip directory. <br>
+Then use `cd` to navigate to the environment script directory. <br>

 `cd <path>/pizero2/.venv/bin`

-Run the activation script <br
+Run the activation script

 `source activate`